arjun01-debug/osm-polygons-generation/README.md

 osm-polygons-generation
 =======================

-Website to generate polygons for recursive relations in OpenStreetMap
+An amazing and accurate Website to generate polygons for recursive relations in OpenStreetMap

 Using this tool, you can get latest polygons from OSM, optionally simplified using PostGIS.